jpaximadas/YeeNet/README.md

  2. Ensure SWDIO, SWCLK, and GND are connected to the MCU (only connect 3.3V if you intend to power the board from the programmer)
  3. Program the chip:
   ```
-  $ ./st-flash --reset write awesomesauce.bin 0x8000000
+  $ cd src
+  $ make upload
   ```
+OpenOCD is an alternative to stlink but is not supported by `make upload`.
  # How to debug
-Once the binary has been uploaded run the following in the the my-project directory:
+Once the binary has been uploaded run the following in the the src directory:
  1. Start the gdb server
  ```
  $ ./st-util
  ```
- 2. In another terminal--still in my-project--start GDB and configure
+ 2. In another terminal--still in src--start GDB and configure
  ```
- $ arm-none-eabi-gdb awesomesauce.elf
+ $ gdb yeenet_router_firmware.elf
+ $ set processor armv7
  $ target remote localhost:4242
- $ load awesomesauce.elf
+ $ load yeenet_router_firmware.elf
 ```
 Further GDB on STM reading: